That-Dev-Girl-Sites/jhalabi.com/_posts/2019-08-05-dirty-secret-junior-dev.md

 layout: post
 title: "I have a dirty little secret: I want to be a junior dev again"
 date: "2019-08-05"
+redirect_from: "/blog/dirty-secret-junior-dev"
 categories:
   - development
+excerpt: I have been a professional developer for 20 years.
 ---

 I have been a professional developer for 20 years.
 Actually, I have been writing code for much, _much_ longer than that, but I have only been getting paid for it for the last 20 years.
-In recent years - especially the last couple of years - I have noticed my days filling up with other tasks.
+In recent years -- especially the last couple of years -- I have noticed my days filling up with other tasks.

 I go to work.
 I review a build plan for a new feature to a new website that is actually being built out by an outside design firm.
 My employer cites a lack of enough internal resources to handle this big project.
 I comment on the build plan, pointing out missing pieces of functionality and asking questions about spots where I have been burned before because I have built out this functionality in a past life.